benamie/remote-sensing/docs/Lab 01/10_LabIntro.md

 Let’s view a digital image in GEE to better understand this concept:

-1. In the map window of GEE, click on the Point geometry tool using the [geometry drawing tools](https://developers.google.com/earth-engine/playground#geometry-tools) to define your area of interest.
+1. In the map window of GEE, click on the Point geometry tool using the [geometry drawing tools](https://developers.google.com/earth-engine/playground#geometry-tools) to define your area of interest (for the purposes of consistency in this exercise, place a point on the Virginia Tech Drillfield, which will bring you roughly to `[-80.42214051858835,37.227722521394924]`).
 As a reminder, you can find more information on geometry drawing tools in GEE’s Guides.
 Name the import `point`.

 2. Import NAIP imagery by searching for 'naip' and choosing the *'NAIP: National Agriculture Imagery Program'* raster dataset.
 Name the import `naip`.